Frank Hoeft – design strategist working at the intersection of strategy, foresight, and human-AI collaboration. Based in Spain, working globally.

 Besides human needs, there are also organisational challenges.

-Service design for financial services can tackle these challenges range from how to serve the multiple needs of a various segment like SMEs, to how to leverage revenue and visibility for new FX services.
+Service design for financial services can tackle a wide range of organisational challenges – from serving the complex needs of segments like SMEs, to creating visibility and revenue for new products and services.

 Industry disruption